March 3, 2025

 Your YouTube Studio is like your channel's internal home base.
 You can manage your channel and its videos, view your analytics, create playlists, and of course, edit your YouTube videos.

 Click on the Content tab in the left-hand navigation column from your YouTube Studio.
-This will take you to all of your videos.
-You can easily filter them by video, past live streams, playlists, and podcasts.
+This will take you to all of your videos, where you can filter by uploads, past live streams, playlists, and podcasts.

 image